 If you notice any of these symptoms, like seeing that your Aceprozamine dog can't walk, it's important to get vet treatment for your pet as quickly as possible.

 Acepromazine Drug Interactions

-Before giving Acepromazine to your pet, it's important to make sure that your vet is aware of any other medications your pet may be using.
+Before giving Acepromazine to your pet, it's important to make sure that your vet is aware of any other drugs your pet may be using.
 This is because it may not mix well with other medications, and your vet may know of some other options that be more effective.

-This includes not only medications, but herbal remedies, supplements and fleeaven and tick medications.
+This includes not only medications, but herbal remedies, supplements and flea and tick medications.
 There can especially be problems with opioid medications for relieving pain, worm and flea treatments that involve organophosphate insecticides, antidiarrheal medications and antacids.